What Third-Party Delivery Actually Costs You (The Math Nobody Quotes)

 The headline commission is not the all-in cost #

-Every third-party delivery platform leads with a commission rate.
+Every third-party platform leads with a commission rate.
 DoorDash quotes a tiered structure (15% Basic, 25% Plus, 30% Premier).
 Uber Eats sits in roughly the same range.
 GrubHub runs higher on the all-in number once delivery and marketing fees stack on (GrubHub published rates).

-The all-in cost of a third-party delivery order is the commission plus payment processing, the marketing tier you opted into to stay in the rotation, the in-app promotion you ran to compete with the restaurant next door, and the order-error refund rate.
+The all-in cost of a third-party order is the commission plus payment processing, the marketing tier you opted into to stay in the rotation, the in-app promotion you ran to compete with the restaurant next door, and the order-error refund rate.
 Add it all up and the typical all-in cost on a DoorDash Basic order runs 30-32% of order value.
 On Plus, 35-38%.
 On Premier with promotions running, 40-45% (Toast 2024 delivery economics study).

 The restaurant net margin in the same year ran 3-9% (NRA 2024).
-The arithmetic only works one way: a delivery-only ticket frequently loses money.
+The arithmetic only works one way.
+A delivery-only ticket frequently loses money.

 Where the hidden fees come from #